ibm-cloud-docs/key-protect/tutorials/secure-import.md

     {{site.data.keyword.cloud_notm}} access tokens are valid for 1 hour, but you can regenerate them as needed.
 To generate a new access token, run the `ibmcloud iam oauth-tokens` command.
 To find out more about retrieving {{site.data.keyword.cloud_notm}} access tokens, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token#retrieve-access-token).
     {: note}

-3. Retrieve the identifier that is associated with your Key Protect service instance, and then set the value as an environment variable.
+3. Retrieve the identifier that is associated with your {{site.data.keyword.keymanagementserviceshort}} service instance, and then set the value as an environment variable.

     ```sh
     export INSTANCE_ID=`ibmcloud resource service-instance "import-keys-demo" --output json | jq -r '.[].guid'`